 It’s annoying AF to us real salespeople who HAVE put in the work, ARE number one and can claim top producer across the board.
-You see, if I made a million dollars last year, and that made me top producer over all, but you make forty thousand last year, and you’re ‘top producer’ for your shithole team, you;re devaluing my work.
+You see if I made a million dollars last year, and that made me top producer overall, but you made forty thousand last year, and you’re ‘top producer’ for your shithole team, you’re devaluing my work.

-Now days there’s top team, top units, top individual, top veteran, top regional producer and top whatever the hell the decide to add, so that everyone feels like a winner.
+Nowadays, we have a top team, top units, top individual, top veteran, top regional producer and top whatever the hell anyone decides to add so that everyone feels like a winner.
 I got bad news for you.
 Everyone is not a winner.
 If everyone was a winner, there would be no losers.
 Look around, there are no shortages of losers.

 To all the managers, CEOs and sales teams that give out ‘top producer’ awards to turd salespeople, you’re a major part of the problem.
 I get it.
 You want everyone on the team to feel good, get rewarded, and ultimately make more sales.
 What happens is actually the exact opposite.

 Here’s the thing: Sales wasn’t invented so everyone could win an award.
-Sales came about as a means to satisfy a need to move some product or services.
-Those of us that got good at it, have made a lot of money.
+Sales came about as a means to satisfy a need to move products or services.
+Those of us who have gotten good at it, have made a lot of money.
 I’m sure the sales gods didn’t set us up so everyone could feel like a winner.

 We need losers.
-We need losers so that us winners can stand out.
+We need losers so that we winners can stand out.
 We need people to know they lost.
 Know they suck.
-And know they didn’t win [again] so that they sharpen their sword and try harder, or GTFO of our industry.
-Meanwhile management just wants everyone to be happy…
+And know they didn’t win [again] so they’ll sharpen their sword and try harder, or GTFO of our industry.
+Meanwhile, management just wants everyone to be happy…